nnarain/nnarain.github.io/_posts/2015-12-05-Blog Comments using Github's Issue Tracker.md

 In this post I'll be covering the HTML and CSS portion of the comment section, we'll be making one that looking exactly like the one at the bottom of the page.

-Quick note: I'm using Jekyll blogging tool and a lot of Bootstrap!
+Quick note: I'm using Jekyll blogging tool, a lot of Bootstrap and JQuery!

 **Creating the comment section in HTML**